San Diego National Association of Hispanic Nurses

 Section 2.
 ELECTIONS:

 The elections of officers shall be held by mail ballot.
 A ballot may be reissued if the chair of the Nominating Committee or a designee deems it appropriate.
 The elections shall be decided by plurality of the votes cast.
 A tie vote shall be decided by lot within the Nominating Committee.
+Votes will be counted by non-voting members.

 Section 3.
 QUORUM: